 There’s a good chance you already include the bench press in your workout program, but there’s also a good chance you’re not performing it as well as possible.

-How to perform: To perform the perfect bench press, lie back on a weight bench with your eyes directly underneath the bar.
+How to perform this full body workout: To perform the perfect bench press, lie back on a weight bench with your eyes directly underneath the bar.
 You want to have your feet close to the bench so that they can firmly plant into the ground, helping you to lift the weighted barbell.

 Lock your shoulders down and brace your core.
 You can push against the barbell stands to help you move your shoulders into this more effective position.